Quiarom/paint-With-HTML5-Canvas/README.md

-# paintWithCanvasHMTL5
+# Paint With HTML5 Canvas
-Paint copy made with: HTML Canvas, Bootstrap 4 and Jquery
+Paint clone made with: HTML Canvas, Bootstrap 4 and Jquery